A Step-by-Step Guide to the Mortgage Underwriting Process

 - Reviewing your credit history: Your credit history is one of the most important factors lenders use to determine your loan eligibility and approval.
 While they’ll review your credit score, they’ll also look at your current open accounts, late payments, bankruptcies, and credit usage to determine whether you have good spending habits and a history of paying your debts on time.

 - Review down payment and savings: Before you can be approved for the loan, an underwriter must ensure you have enough for the down payment on the property.
 They’ll also review your savings to ensure you have enough to pay for additional costs associated with the loan, such as closing costs and other fees.
-Of course, some loans don’t have down payments.
-For example, the VA loan offers 0% down payments for eligible veterans and active-duty service members.
-In these instances, an underwriter would not verify that a borrower has the money for a down payment.
+Of course, some loans, such as VA loans and USDA loans, don’t have down payments.

 Ultimately, the underwriter decides whether you’ll be approved for the loan, so it’s crucial to make this process as easy as possible for them.
 Timeliness is crucial after you’ve made an offer on a home, and ensuring your underwriter has all the necessary documentation to verify your information can help streamline the process.